apache/jena-site/source/documentation/ontology/__index.md

 The `getOntClass` method will retrieve the resource with the given URI, and attempt to obtain the `OntClass` facet.
 If either of these operations fail, `getOntClass()` will return null.
-Compare this with the `createClass` method, which will reuse an existing resource if possible, or create a new class resource if not:
+Compare this with the `createOntClass` method, which will reuse an existing resource if possible, or create a new class resource if not:

-    OntClass paper     = m.createClass( NS + "Paper" );
+    OntClass paper     = m.createOntClass( NS + "Paper" );
-    OntClass bestPaper = m.createClass( NS + "BestPaper" );
+    OntClass bestPaper = m.createOntClass( NS + "BestPaper" );

-You can use the create class method to create an anonymous class &ndash;
+In OWL2 `OntClass` can be either named class (URI resource) or anonymous class expression.
+OWL1 `OntSpecification`s also allow named class expressions.
-a class description with no associated URI.
-Anonymous classes are often used when building more complex ontologies in OWL.
+An anonymous class expression is a class description with no associated URI, which have structure determined by the specification.
+Anonymous classes are
+often used when building more complex ontologies in OWL.
 They are less useful in RDFS.

-    OntClass anonClass = m.createClass();
+    OntClass anonClass = m.createObjectUnionOf(classes);

 Once you have the ontology class object, you can begin processing it through the methods defined on `OntClass`.
-The attributes of a class are handled in a similar way to the attributes of `OntResource`, above, with a collection of methods to set, add, get, test, list and remove values.
+The attributes of a class are handled in a similar way to the attributes of `OntObject`, above, with a collection of methods to set, add, get, test, list and remove values.
 Properties of classes that are handled in this way are:

 Attribute | Meaning
 --------- | -------
-subClass | A subclass of this class, i.e. those classes that are declared `subClassOf` this class. superClass | A super-class of this class, i.e. a class that this class is a `subClassOf`. equivalentClass | A class that represents the same concept as this class.
-This is not just having the same class extension: the class 'British Prime Minister in 2003' contains the same individual as the class 'the husband of Cherie Blair', but they represent different concepts. disjointWith | Denotes a class with which this class has no instances in common.
+subClasses | A subclass of this class, i.e. those classes that are declared `rdfs:subClassOf` this class. superClasses | A super-class of this class, i.e. a class that this class is a `rdfs:subClassOf`. equivalentClasses | A class that represents the same concept as this class.
+This is not just having the same class extension: the class 'British Prime Minister in 2003' contains the same individual as the class 'the husband of Cherie Blair', but they represent different concepts. disjointWith | Denotes a class with which this class has no instances in common. hasKey | OWL2 Language feature [Keys](https://www.w3.org/TR/owl-primer/#Keys) disjointUnions | OWL2 language feature [Disjoint Union](https://www.w3.org/TR/owl2-syntax/#Disjoint_Union_of_Class_Expressions), which only applicable to named classes

 Thus, in our example ontology, we can print a list the subclasses of an `Artefact` as follows:

     OntClass artefact = m.getOntClass( NS + "Artefact" );
-    for (Iterator<OntClass> i = artefact.listSubClasses(); i.hasNext(); ) {
-      OntClass c = i.next();
-      System.out.println( c.getURI() );
+    artefact.subClasses().forEach( it -> System.out.println( it.getURI() ) );
-    }

 Note that, under RDFS and OWL semantics, each class is a sub-class of itself (in other words, `rdfs:subClassOf` is reflexive).
 While this is true in the semantics, Jena users have reported finding it inconvenient.
-Therefore, the `listSubClasses` and `listSuperClasses` convenience methods remove the reflexive from the list of results returned by the iterator.
+Therefore, the `subClasses` and `superClasses` convenience methods remove the reflexive from the list of results returned by the iterator.
 However, if you use the plain `Model` API to query for `rdfs:subClassOf` triples, assuming that a reasoner is in use, the reflexive triple will appear among the deduced